lunes, 12 de noviembre de 2001

 Vicente Romero Redondo)

-In my touch you will remain mired.
+in my caresses you will remain immersed.

-Although your mouth denies in a loud voice
+Though your mouth denies in a loud voice

-what your skin with my memory rehearses
+what your skin rehearses with my memory,

-that hit you in my fierce ecstasy.
+that struck you in my fierce ecstasy.

-Not because you escape to another continent
+Not even if you flee to another continent

-you will always have a broken feeling
+you will always carry a broken feeling,

-In my touch you will remain mired
+In my caresses you will remain immersed,

 jueves, 16 de agosto de 2001